Royal-Reddy-Yaparla/terraform-jenkins-PoC/README.md

+# CI/CD Integration
+This infrastructure is integrated with a Jenkins pipeline, which automates the execution of Terraform commands (init, plan, apply, destroy) for both DEV and PROD environments.
+This ensures consistent and repeatable infrastructure provisioning as part of the CI/CD process.

+The Jenkins pipeline is configured to:

+- Select the appropriate environment (DEV or PROD)

+- Trigger Terraform initialization and apply based on Git commits or manual approvals

+- Manage backend state securely with S3 and DynamoDB

 # Terraform Multi-Environment Infrastructure Configuration

 This repository contains a structured Terraform configuration for provisioning a multi-environment infrastructure in AWS.
 It includes separate configurations for `DEV` and `PROD` environments, using a module-based approach for better scalability and maintainability.